IFBook/commentpress-core/README.md

 On each site:

 1. Activate *CommentPress Core* plugin
-2. *CommentPress Core* will try and deactivate the *Commentpress Ajaxified* plugin.
+2. *CommentPress Core* will try and deactivate the *CommentPress Ajaxified* plugin.
 Deactivate it if it is still active.
-3. *CommentPress Core* will try and deactivate the *Commentpress* plugin.
+3. *CommentPress Core* will try and deactivate the *CommentPress* plugin.
 Deactivate it if it is still active.

 When EVERY site has done this, go to "Network Admin" -> "Plugins":

-1. Delete *Commentpress Ajaxified* plugin
+1. Delete *CommentPress Ajaxified* plugin
-2. Delete *Commentpress* plugin (NOT *CommentPress Core*!)
+2. Delete *CommentPress* plugin (NOT *CommentPress Core*!)
-3. Delete *Commentpress for Multisite Extras*, if present
+3. Delete *CommentPress for Multisite Extras*, if present
-4. Delete *Commentpress for Multisite*
+4. Delete *CommentPress for Multisite*

 ---